fly-apps/coredns/README.md

 5) Global distribution

-DNS was designed with redundancy in mind, and as such it's a requirement to provide two nameservers.
-You are free to choose the names that you give your nameservers.
-We will use the names `ns1.example.com` and `ns2.example.com`.

 ## Fly.io

 We will configure one app to provide our DNS service which we call `fly-coredns` for this example.

-TODO: this section with `flyctl launch` doesn't work as I thought it would.
+We assume that you have already created an account with fly.io and have `flyctl` installed locally.
+If you have not done this yet, please refer to the [Hands On with Fly](https://fly.io/docs/hands-on/start/) documentation.

-With the following command, we can create and register the app with fly.io's platform based on the `fly.toml` configuration file in this directory:
+We will get started with the `flyctl init` command, which will create and register our app on the fly.io platform.
+Additionally, it will generate a `fly.toml` configuration file which tells fly how this app should be deployed.
+During the init process, ensure that you select `Dockerfile` for the builder, and `53` for the internal port:

 ```
-flyctl launch
+> fly init fly-coredns-1

+Selected App Name: fly-coredns-1

+Automatically selected personal organization: <our organization>

+?
+Select builder: Dockerfile
+    (Do not set a builder and use the existing Dockerfile)
+?
+Select Internal Port: 53
+New app created
+  Name         = fly-coredns-1
+  Organization = personal
+  Version      = 0
+  Status       =
+  Hostname     = <empty>

+App will initially deploy to ewr (Secaucus, NJ (US)) region

+Wrote config file fly.toml
 ```

+The generated `fly.toml` config contains a number of entries which we do not need.
+We will need to make the following changes:

+- In the `services` stanza, change `protocol` from `"tcp"` to `"udp"`
+- Ensure that only one `services.ports` entry is present, with no `handlers` entry, and port 53
+- We can optionally remove the stanzas for `services.concurrency` and `services.tcp_checks` as they are not needed

-Our `fly.toml` config looks as follows:
+In the end, our minimal `fly.toml` config should look as follows:

 ```
 app = "fly-coredns"